Types of Childcare

 Nannies do not have to be Ofsted registered but they are able to register on Ofsted's Voluntary Register and this could enable parents and carers to claim the childcare element of Working Tax Credits.

 Friends and relatives often provide childcare.
-If a friend is caring for your child in the child's home then they do not need to be registered.
-If a friend cares for your child in their own home in return for payment then they may need to be registered, Ofsted will be able to advise accordingly.
+If a friend is caring for your child in the child's home, then they do not need to be registered.
+If a friend cares for your child in their own home in return for payment, then they may need to be registered, Ofsted will be able to advise accordingly.
 Relatives do not need to be registered at all.
-Childcare by friends or relatives means that you will be unable to claim any help towards the cost of childcare through tax credits unless they happen to be a registered childcare provider and also cares for children that are not relatives.
+Childcare by friends or relatives means that you will be unable to claim any help towards the cost of childcare through tax credits or tax-free childcare unless are a registered childcare provider and also care for children that are not relatives.

 Out of School Care